YinHk-myProgram/algorithm/dynamic programming/README.md

 - Uses recursion, which takes up more memory space in the call stack, degrading the overall performance.
 - Possibility of a stack overflow error.

+Draw a decision tree to visualize the problem, find out the similar sub-problems, reuse the calculation of sub-problems !
 ![](./fibonacci.png)
 ![](./fibonacci2.png)